kennyadsl/spree_kelkoo/README.md

     http://yoursite.com/products/kelkoo.rss

-Also provides feeds for other (italian) websites that support field "|" char separated:
+Also provides feeds for other (italian) websites that support fields "|" separated:

 - Ciao.it
 - BestShopping.it